Survival Rates for Prostate Cancer

 Survival rates tell you what percentage of people with the same type and stage of cancer are still alive a certain amount of time (usually 5 years) after they were diagnosed.
-They can’t tell you how long you will live, but they may help give you a better understanding about how likely it is that your treatment will be successful.
-Some men will want to know the survival rates for their cancer, and some men won’t.
+They can’t tell you how long you will live, but they may help give you a better understanding of how likely it is that your treatment will be successful.
+Some men want to know the survival rates for their cancer, and some don’t.
 If you don’t want to know, you don’t have to.

 What is a 5-year survival rate?

 Statistics on the outlook for a certain type and stage of cancer are often given as 5-year survival rates, but many people live longer – often much longer – than 5 years.
 The 5-year survival rate is the percentage of people who live at least 5 years after being diagnosed with cancer.
 For example, a 5-year survival rate of 90% means that an estimated 90 out of 100 people who have that cancer are still alive 5 years after being diagnosed.
 Keep in mind, however, that many of these people live much longer than 5 years after diagnosis.

 Relative survival rates are a more accurate way to estimate the effect of cancer on survival.
 These rates compare men with prostate cancer to men in the overall population.
 For example, if the 5-year relative survival rate for a specific stage of prostate cancer is 90%, it means that men who have that cancer are, on average, about 90% as likely as men who don’t have that cancer to live for at least 5 years after being diagnosed.

 But remember, all survival rates are estimates – your outlook can vary based on a number of factors specific to you.

 Cancer survival rates don’t tell the whole story

 Survival rates are often based on previous outcomes of large numbers of men who had the disease, but they can’t predict what will happen in any particular man’s case.
 There are a number of limitations to remember: